bketelsen/bkencore/content/posts/first.md

----
+{
-title: "About This Site"
+  "title": "About This Site",
-summary: "Meta Information about this blog - frontend and backend technologies."
+  "summary": "Meta Information about this blog - frontend and backend technologies.", "featured_image": "/static/images/time-machine.jpg", "created_at": "2022-04-30T15:04:05+07:00",
-featured_image: "/static/images/time-machine.jpg"
-created_at: "2022-04-30T15:04:05+07:00"
-published: true
+  "published": true
----
+}

 ## Source Code